AIxRead

 Pronunciation of 'manikandan'

-The name 'Manikandan' is of Indian origin, specifically Tamil and Malayalam, and is commonly used in South India.
-It is associated with Lord Ayyappa, a Hindu deity, and means 'one who has a bell around his neck'.
+The word 'Manikandan' is a name of Indian origin, primarily used in Tamil and Malayalam languages.
+It is derived from Hindu mythology and refers to Lord Ayyappa, who is also known as 'Manikandan' because he was found with a 'mani' (bell) around his neck.
 Below are the pronunciations and meanings in English and the original languages.

 Word Origin